MicrosoftDocs/mixed-reality/mixed-reality-docs/adding-custom-home-environments.md

 2. Open **File Explorer** and navigate to the environments folder by pasting the following in the address bar: `%LOCALAPPDATA%\Packages\EnvironmentsApp_cw5n1h2txyewy\LocalState`.
 3. Copy the sample environment that you downloaded into this folder.
 4. Restart **Mixed Reality Portal**.
-This will refresh the list of environments in the **Places** picker.
+This will refresh the list of environments in the Places picker.
 5. Put on your headset.
 Once you're in the home, open the **Start menu** using the Windows button your controller.
 6. Select the **Places** icon above the list of pinned apps to choose a home environment.
-7. You will find the "Fantasy Island" environment that you downloaded in your list of places. **Select** "Fantasy Island" to enter your new custom home environment!
+7. You will find the Fantasy Island environment that you downloaded in your list of places.
+Select **Fantasy Island** to enter your new custom home environment!

 ## Creating your own custom environment